-- 1,757,970 shares of common stock issuable upon exercise of options then outstanding, at a weighted average exercise price of \$0.50 per share; - 190,000 shares of common stock issuable upon exercise of warrants then outstanding at a weighted average exercise price of \$3.53 per share; - 150,000 shares of series A convertible preferred stock issuable upon exercise of warrants then outstanding at an exercise price of \$1.00 per share; - 223,800 shares of common stock then available for issuance, under our 1998 Stock Plan, as amended; and - 500,000 additional shares of common stock which will be available for issuance under our 2000 Employee Stock Purchase Plan immediately following the offering.
+- 1,757,970 shares of common stock issuable upon exercise of options then outstanding, at a weighted average exercise price of \$0.50 per share; - 190,000 shares of common stock issuable upon exercise of warrants then outstanding at a weighted average exercise price of \$3.53 per share; - 150,000 shares of series A convertible preferred stock issuable upon exercise of warrants then outstanding at an exercise price of \$1.00 per - 223,800 shares of common stock then available for issuance, under our 1998 Stock Plan, as amended; and - 500,000 additional shares of common stock which will be available for issuance under our 2000 Employee Stock Purchase Plan immediately following the offering.

-$\ensuremath{\mathsf{Except}}$ as otherwise indicated, all information in this prospectus assumes:
+Except as otherwise indicated, all information in this prospectus assumes:

-- the automatic conversion of all shares of series A, B and C preferred stock into an aggregate 11,108,912 shares of common stock upon completion of this offering; and - no exercise of the underwriters' over-allotment option. $\ensuremath{\mathtt{3}}$
+- the automatic conversion of all shares of series A, B and C preferred stock into an aggregate 11,108,912 shares of common stock upon completion of this offering; and - no exercise of the underwriters' over-allotment option.

-SUMMARY FINANCIAL DATA
+SUMMARY FINANCIAL INFORMATION

+You should read the following summary financial data together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the accompanying financial statements and related notes which are included in this prospectus.
 The following table presents summary financial information for Pain Therapeutics, Inc. The pro forma balance sheet data gives effect to: